 This however, is not a satisfactory solution, particularly when certain parents do not really know why they are making the demand in question.
 The Islamic Elementary School of Berlin has grappled with these issues, and director Christa Petersen is often able to ameliorate the concerns of parents – even a father who demanded the withdrawal of instruments from music lessons – without reference to the state.

 While practices and beliefs which define groups and individuals are indeed precious, they cannot become the sole basis for educational policies.
 This approach seems to be one that will increase resentment in the future.
 Cultures are continually evolving and schools need to reflect this by being flexible enough to treat all pupils equally.
 This, in fact, is the real test of commitment to tolerance and understanding.

 It is crucial that our children are raised as well-informed individuals with open minds, and it is equally important that they make the effort to adapt to their society and their school environment.
 The true meaning of multi-culturalism is people living side by side under one shared identity, whilst proudly holding on to their own so that nobody feels resentment or a lack of belonging.

 With this vision we can fight back against fringe groups that insist that Muslims and Islam are “incompatible” with Western democracy, and it starts with the education of children.
 By encouraging all students – including Muslim students – to view each other as equals, we can take steps to correct the disengagement that has been felt by many British Muslims for far too long.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.